-The readings prepare students to thoughtfully consider the policy choices facing the United States and introduce them to the terms and concepts essential to a basic understanding of international trade.
-Part I introduces basic economic concepts and discusses the expansion of international trade and economic globalization in the decades after World War II.
-Part II explores arguments for and against different trade policies and considers the effects of these changes—and U.S. trade policy—on people in the United States and around the world.
+The readings prepare students to consider the policy choices facing the United States and introduce them to the terms and concepts essential to a basic understanding of international trade.
+Part I examines the history of the current economic system and the changes brought about by globalization.
+Part II considers the effects of these changes—and U.S. trade policy—on people in the United States and around the world.

 The Choices Role Play

-Playing different imaginary countries, students trade bread and computers in a highly structured simulation to explore the incentives for trade and examine it's possible economic and social consequences.
+Playing different imaginary countries, students trade bread and cell phones in a highly structured simulation.
+Students consider the incentives for trade and explore the concept of comparative advantage.

 Evaluating the Impact of Economic Change

-Students identify sources of opportunity and anxiety associated with economic globalization by exploring fictional profiles from the United States and around the world.
+Students identify sources of opportunity and anxiety associated with economic globalization by understanding diverse perspectives of characters from different countries and social groups.

 Analyzing Trade Statistics